Reinerok/Project-Tails-or-Heads/README.md

 # Project-Tails-or-Heads
-Game Tails or Heads for androin with apk files
+Game Tails or Heads for android with apk files